HwWobbe/WipHww/README.md

         - that being said, I should test with favorite exotic UniCode chars
 - capture the CBC article regarding 3rd party mail delivery
   - can this be interfaced to Socials ?
-- further proofs of the X3 theory are completely out of reach.
-  - consider this a working proof for my current use cases

 ## 2024-11:
 - try following Claude to MWS via https://github.com/TiddlyWiki/TiddlyWiki5/pull/7915